 IV.
-ISSUER'S MANAGING BODIES
+ISSUER'S MANAGING AND SUPERVISORY BODIES

-12. Structure, authorities, the procedure for appointment and replacement
+13. Management structure, authorities, the procedure for appointment and replacement

 The governing bodies of Invalda INVL, AB are the General Shareholders' Meeting, sole governing body - the CEO and a collegial governing body - the Board.
 The Supervisory Board is not formed.